NIME-conference/cookbook/Chairs/paper_chair.md

 This is the most critical phase for the paper chair(s), since time is limited and the pressure is high.
 It helps the process a lot if reviewers have been recruited early on.
 Please also be very precise in your communication, with clear deadlines and expectancy for everyone involved.

 * The paper chair(s) assign papers to reviewers (3-4 reviewers per paper to ensure that all papers are reviewed by at least 3 people) and follow up the deadlines
-* A group of meta-reviewers write the summaries and suggest acceptance
+* A group of meta-reviewers write summaries for each paper based on the individual reviews, and suggest a decision
 * The paper chair(s) do the final selection

 #### Distribution of reviews